catnys/ClinicalFedLearn/ClinicalFedLearn/README.md

 python3 client.py 2
 python3 client.py 3
 ```
+(Replace `0`, `1`, `2`, `3` with the appropriate client indices.)

-The Federated Learning process will only begin once all 4 clients are connected.
+4. The federated learning process will begin once all four clients are connected.

-After a brief pause, the server should start sampling the clients, who will each be training Machine Learning models!
+### Machine Learning
+1. All code for individual machine learning models is located in the Jupyter Notebook `mri_classification.ipynb`.

+## Project Structure
+- `server.py`: Contains the central server code for federated learning.
+- `client.py`: Contains the client code for federated learning.
+- `utils.py`: Contains utility functions for data loading and preprocessing.
+- `mri_classification.ipynb`: Jupyter Notebook containing code for individual machine learning models.
+- `requirements.txt`: Text file listing required Python packages.

+## Usage
+- The `server.py` script starts the central server for federated learning.
+- The `client.py` script runs individual clients for federated learning.
+Run multiple instances of `client.py` with different indices to simulate multiple clients.
+- The `mri_classification.ipynb` notebook contains code for training and evaluating individual machine learning models.

+## Notes
+- Ensure that the data directory (`./data/`) contains the necessary MRI images for training and testing.

-To get more information about this project.
-Please check paper written by Coral et. al.
+To get more information about this projectplease check paper written by Coral et. al.